top of page

 That might look like:

-• choosing smaller commitments
+• choosing smaller or more realistic commitments

 🗒️ A Gentle Reminder